Kongde Ri

 Kongde Ri (sometimes Kwangde Ri) is a mountain in the Himalayas of eastern Nepal.
-The mountain is located four km west of Namche Bazaar.
+The mountain is located 4 km west of Namche Bazaar.

+A Japanese team made the first ascent of Kongde Ri on November 11, 1978.
 The mountain is classified as a trekking peak, but it is considered one of the more difficult ones to climb.
-A climbing permit costs $70-250 USD per foreign climber depending on the season.
+A climbing permit costs from USD $175 (June to February) to $350 (March to May) per foreign climber.

-A Japanese team made the first ascent of Kongde Ri on November 11, 1978.